LocalCascadeEnsemble/LCE/doc/quick_start.rst

 Installation
 ============

-You can install LCE from PyPI with the following command
+You can install LCE from `PyPI <https://pypi.org/project/lcensemble/>`_ with the following command

 .. code-block::

-	pip install lce
+	pip install lcensemble

 First Example on Iris Dataset